Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         9i.
 In case of 9, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, a DashEventMessageBox with schemeIdUri urn:dash:event:2019:empty_cue SHOULD be used.
-             The duration and timescale of this DashEventMessageBox MUST correspond to the duration and timescale of the sample.
+             The duration and timescale of this DashEventMessageBox MUST correspond to the duration and timescale of the sample to fill the timeline.

         9j.
 In the case of 9, if id3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=]